 Angela Whalen, Ph.D.
 (Oregon, 2002).
-Instructor and Practicum Coordinator.
-Background: Dr. Whalen joined the UO faculty in 2003, after having previously worked as a school psychologist/staff development trainer in Iowa and as a school psychologist and literacy coach in Washington State.
-Current Activities: Dr. Whalen teaches School Psychology courses, coordinates School Psychology practicum training and advises School Psychology master's students.
-As the program's practicum coordinator, Dr. Whalen is responsible for facilitating and supervising all aspects of practicum training in the program, including making student placements, teaching the practicum seminar, providing individual supervision, and working as a liaison between the UO school psychology program and field supervisors.
-Dr. Whalen is also the Project Coordinator for The Oregon Response to Intervention (RTI) Project, a personnel preparation grant preparing school psychologists with expertise in RTI theory and practice.
-Teaching and Research Interests: Response to Intervention (RTI), Educational/Academic Assessment, Instructional Consultation, School Psychology Practicum.
+Instructor and Co-Director of Training.
+Background: Dr. Whalen is a graduate of an APA and NASP-accredited program in School Psychology and is a nationally certified school psychologist (NCSP).
+She joined the UO faculty in 2003, after working as a K-12 school psychologist, staff development trainer, and literacy coach.
+Current Activities: Dr. Whalen coordinates the master's and TSPC licensure programs, advises master's students, and coordinates practicum training.
+Dr. Whalen recently served as the Project Coordinator for The Oregon Response to Intervention (RTI) Project, a personnel preparation grant preparing school psychologists with expertise in RTI theory and practice.
+Teaching Interests: Educational Assessment, Consultation, Principles & Practices of School Psychology, Clinical Supervision, and School Psychology Practicum.

 E-Mail: awhalen@uoregon.edu